The Numerical Stability of Hyperbolic Representation Learning: More on SVM

 where $[\cdot, \cdot]$ denotes the Minkowski product.
 We argue that this loses its distance proxy functionality, and could be made more of a certain distance metric by

 and the last formulation is the input for the hyperbolic Platt scaling.
-Note that $\text{arcsinh}\left(\frac{[w^{(k)}, x_i]}{\norm{w^{(k)}}_{\mathbb{L}^n}}\right)$ corresponds to the distance between the point $x_i$ and the hyperplane determined by $w^{(k)}$ (see \citep[Lemma 4.1]{cho2019large}).
-So the above formula denotes a normed distance between the point $x_i$ and the hyperplane determined by $w^{(k)}$.
+Note that $\left|\text{arcsinh}\left(-\frac{[w^{(k)}, x]}{\norm{w^{(k)}}_{\mathbb{L}^n}}\right)\right|$ corresponds to the distance between the point $x$ and the hyperplane determined by $w^{(k)}$ (see \citep[Lemma 4.1]{cho2019large}\footnote{There is a slight imprecision in \citep[Lemma 4.1]{cho2019large} that the absolute value sign was missing.}).
+So the above formula denotes a normed signed distance between the point $x$ and the hyperplane determined by $w^{(k)}$.
 We report that empirically there is an edge in accuracy using this formulation instead of the previous one (see \Cref{tab:real_dataset_result}).
-However, it remains to show whether the logistic fit is still a valid assumption, particularly for dataset with a latent hierarchical structure on hyperbolic spaces.
+However, it remains to show whether the logistic fit is still a valid assumption, particularly for datasets with a latent hierarchical structure on hyperbolic spaces.